John W. Weeks: Namesakes

 Weeks's summer home where he died is now open for tours as part of the Weeks State Park.
 A nearby mountain within the White Mountain National Forest was named Mount Weeks in his honor.

+The Weeks library and Weeks hospital is Lancaster, NH were also named in his honor.

 The John W. Weeks Bridge, a footbridge over the Charles River on the campus of Harvard University in Boston and Cambridge, Massachusetts, was named for Weeks and opened in 1927.

 The John Wingate Weeks Junior High School built in 1930 in Newton Centre, Massachusetts, was named for him.

 During World War II, the U.S. Navy destroyer escort USS Weeks (DE-285) was named for Weeks.
 Her construction was cancelled in 1944.

 The destroyer USS John W. Weeks (DD-701) then was named for Weeks.
 She was in commission from 1944 to 1970.

 The investment banking and brokerage firm Hornblower and Weeks, founded in 1888, was named for Weeks and co-founder Henry Hornblower.

 Weeks Field in Fairbanks, Alaska was named after him.